Brundage Lab Launches at UW–Madison School of Veterinary Medicine

 The Brundage Lab believes in researching all aspects of AI in practice.
 Advancing AI isn’t just about better algorithms—it also requires an ecosystem built on data, standards, and continuous evaluation.
 Beyond model development, we must also explore how to access and deliver high-quality multimodal data, and how that data is curated and annotated with domain expertise.
 Can we identify new, scalable labeling strategies?
 How do we ensure that patient data is de-identified, private, and secure?
 How do we enrich and refine models through post-processing?
 Do we need new, robust, representative, and reproducible evaluation metrics?
 What about new benchmarks specifically for veterinary medicine and One Health?
 Finally, how do we integrate and deploy AI in real-world applications?

-As we launch this new chapter at UW–Madison, the Brundage Lab is committed to building an open, collaborative, and forward-looking research program that bridges the boundaries between veterinary, human, and planetary health.
+As we establish this new chapter at UW–Madison, the Brundage Lab is committed to building an open, collaborative, and forward-looking research program that bridges the boundaries between veterinary, human, and planetary health.
 By combining rigorous informatics, cutting-edge AI, and a One Health perspective, we aim not only to advance scientific discovery but also to create practical tools that improve clinical outcomes and expand access to care across diverse contexts.
 We look forward to working with students, clinicians, and collaborators worldwide to shape the future of intelligent health systems.